epigen/enrichment_analysis/config/README.md

 - additionally, the workflow requires at least the first **3 BED columns**: `chrom`, `start`, `end`.

 Set workflow-specific `resources` or command line arguments (CLI) in the workflow profile `workflow/profiles/default.config.yaml`, which supersedes global Snakemake profiles.

-GREAT region/gene annotation is controlled by `great_parameters:map_associated_regions`.
-The default `1` annotates only the top significant term; `0` disables annotation and `-1` restores the previous behavior of annotating all significant terms.
-This can take a lot of time, greatly increase file size, and break Excel usage because cells can exceed Excel's 32,767 character limit.